 Porto, Portugal

 Hotel prices in Porto are reasonable, even the hotels in the city centre.
 Eating out is very cheap.
 You can get great meals in Porto for €10-20 in many restaurants.
 Of course, there is an upscale scene in Porto as well, mainly in the districts of Boavista, Foz and the upper eastern sections of the Ribeira.
-But it is certainly possible to go there cheaply.
+Those areas tend to be more expensive, but the good thing is that you don’t have to go to the upscale areas, and that Porto generally offers better value than most other major cities in Europe.

 If you decide to stay in Porto for a week or longer, you can take advantage of the cheap transportation and do some excursions to nearby cities.
 A train ticket to Vigo in Spain is about €12, and a ticket to either Aveiro, Braga or Guimarães (historic cities in Northern Portugal) will set you back just €5!